mxr612/Notes/Social Psychology/Persuasion.md

-# 6. Persuasion
+---

-> PSYG2504 Social Psychology
+Course: PSYG2504  Social psychology
+---

-## 6.1 What is persuasion?
+## 1. What is persuasion?

 Effect to change others’ attitudes through the use of various kinds of messages.